andrewc12/openzfs/module/os/windows/README.md

 		${OPENZFS_SIGNTOOL_SHA1}
 		${OPENZFS_SIGNTOOL_TSA}

-but theae now default to the test signing certificate
+but these now default to the test signing certificate

 Only the top `driver.c` is compiled using MSVC, and the linking of OpenZFS.sys.